 The Rutherglen High School Community follows an ethos based on our Code of Co-operation.
-These values are supported by a Welfare Team dedicated to providing assistance to our students.
+These values are supported by a Wellbeing Team dedicated to providing assistance to our students.

-Students and their families have access to a range of Welfare staff at Rutherglen High School, including:
+Students and their families have access to a range of Wellbeing staff at Rutherglen High School, including:

 - Principal and Assistant Principal